International collaboration

 Bilateral collaboration

-Several countries share NGC’s ambition of building and operating a genomic infrastructure for developing personalized medicine.
+Several countries share DNGC’s ambition of building and operating a genomic infrastructure for developing personalized medicine.
 The Danish National Genome Center is cooperating with several European countries in order to share experiences and exchange knowledge about e.g. research, data analyses, clinical outputs, and bioinformatic issues within genomic medicine.

 The National Genome Center collaborates closely with Sweden (Genomic Medicine Sweden), England (Genomics England), and France (The France Genomic Medicine Plan 2025) on implementation of genomic medicine in the healthcare system.
 We also have ongoing dialogue with several other countries to ensure knowledge sharing across borders.